dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 In the following example, the route to the `User` component only matches if:

-* An `Id` route segment is present in the request URL.
+* An `Id` route segment is present in the request .
 * The `Id` segment is an integer (`int`) type.

 `Pages/User.razor`: